-So today, I’m walking you through 10 things to declutter before having a baby, with practical tips and no judgment (we’ve all got that junk drawer).
+So today, I'm sharing 10 things to declutter before having a baby, with tips, no judgment (we all have that junk drawer).

 Why Decluttering Before Baby is So Important

-Let’s be real.
+Let's be real.
 Babies come with stuff.
-Even if you’re aiming for a minimalist baby registry, the bottles, burp cloths, and swaddles pile up fast.
-But it’s not just about space — it’s about mental clarity, too.
+If you're putting together a minimalism-pantry-essentials-that-save-money-and-reduce-waste" class="auto-link" target="_blank" rel="noopener">essentials-what-you-really-need-and-what-to-skip" class="auto-link" target="_blank" rel="noopener">minimalist baby registry, they give you the bottles, burp cloths, and swaddles fast.
+It's not just about space but also about getting a clear mind.

 Decluttering before your baby arrives:

-• Helps you focus on what matters (like snuggling your newborn)
+• Allows you to focus on what matters (like snuggling with your newborn).

 1. Excess Clothing